europace/kex-vorgang-import-api/README.md

         }
     }

 The value of `gemeinsamerHaushalt` is relevant for the second Antragsteller only.
-Die value of `voranschrift` is only relevant if `wohnhaftSeit` is more recent than 3 years ago.
+The value of `voranschrift` is only relevant if `wohnhaftSeit` is more recent than 3 years ago.

 ### Beschaeftigung